Meldiron/appwrite-cms/README.md

 > Appwrite CMS currently supports Appwrite 1.x version.

-> Appwrite CMS is not created, maintained, or affiliated with Appwrite.
+> Appwrite CMS is not created or maintained by Appwrite, nor affiliated with itp.
 All trademarks, logos and brand names are the property of their respective owners.

 ## 👋 Introduction